Refund Policy

 The following regulations govern refunds available upon withdrawal from the University or when other changes of status take place.
 To withdraw from the University, you must complete an official withdrawal card and file it in the Registrar’s Office before you are entitled to any refund.
 Because refund amounts change depending upon when you file, the date used to determine refunds will be the date on which you submit the final filing or change of status to the Registrar’s Office.

-If you register for a full schedule (12 credits or more) and you drop courses to 11 credits or fewer after the end of the registration period, you are not entitled to a refund based on a credit-hour charge.
+If you register for a full schedule (12 credits or more) and drop courses to 11 credits or fewer after the registration period, you are not entitled to a refund based on a credit-hour charge.
 Students dismissed for disciplinary reasons are not entitled to any tuition or fee refund.

 Refunds from Financial Aid

-FSU processes refunds through the University and Student Billing Office after it posts to the student account from the Financial Aid Office.
-Refunds are processed to the student after all University charges have been paid.
-If the student has a Parent Plus Loan (PLUS) these funds are applied to the student account first.
-If there is a credit balance from the PLUS loan after the entire bill is paid, then the parent may elect to receive the refund or have it refunded to the student.
-If notification of choice is not received then the parent will be issued a refund.
+FSU processes refunds through the University and Student Billing Office after posting to the student account from the Financial Aid Office.
+Refunds are processed after all University charges have been paid.
+If the student has a Parent PLUS Loan, these funds are applied first.
+If a credit balance remains, the parent may choose to receive the refund or have it refunded to the student.
+If no notification is received, the parent will be issued a refund.

 Reissue Check Fee

-A stop payment check fee is assessed for checks in which the Bursar's Office has to reissue. $30.00.
+A stop payment check fee of $30.00 is assessed for reissued checks.

-Providing a social security number to Frostburg State University is not required, however, in order to process any refund to a student the State of Maryland requires it before funds can be released to an individual.
-If you are a citizen of the United States and did not provide a social security number upon admission, please complete the W-9S and submit it to the Registrar's Office with a copy of your social security card.
+Providing a Social Security Number is not required; however, the State of Maryland requires it to release any refund.
+If you did not provide one upon admission, please complete the W-9S form and submit it to the Registrar’s Office with a copy of your Social Security card.

 Student Refund Policy for Title IV Recipients

-Federal regulations mandate a student refund policy for Title IV recipients.
-The policy requires institutions to provide a pro rata refund to any new student withdrawing before 60% of the enrollment period has elapsed.
-Information in regard to the calculation process or details of the policy may be obtained from the Financial Aid Office, Pullen Hall, 301.687.4301.
+Federal regulations require a pro rata refund to any new student withdrawing before 60% of the enrollment period has elapsed.
+For details, contact the Financial Aid Office, Pullen Hall, 301.687.4301.

 Personal Funds

 If your balance reflects a credit of personal funds, you must write a request for a refund.
 It may be submitted from your Frostburg email account to billingoffice@frostburg.edu.
-All check transactions or ACH(electronic funds transfer) require a 15-business day waiting period or proof from the Banking Institution that the funds have cleared the account before any overpayment may be refunded.
+All check transactions or ACH transfers require a 15-business day waiting period or proof that funds have cleared before processing.

 Fall and Spring Semester (15 weeks & PA Program)

-Before the end of each registration period 100% tuition refunded
+Before end of registration period 100% tuition refunded

-Before the 15th calendar day after the official start of classes for that session 80% tuition refunded
+Before 15th calendar day after start of classes 80% tuition refunded

-From the 15th day until the end of third week after the official start of classes 60% tuition refunded
+From 15th day to end of 3rd week 60% tuition refunded

 Fall and Spring Semester (7 weeks)

-Before the end of each registration period 100% tuition refunded
+Before end of registration period 100% tuition refunded

 Application fee 0% refunded

-Prorated on a weekly basis plus one week
+Residential meal plan (withdrawal up to mid-semester) Prorated weekly plus one week

 Summer Sessions

-Before the end of the summer registration period 100% tuition refunded
+Before end of registration period 100% tuition refunded

-The following fees are non-refundable after the end of each registration period including the summer session:
+The following fees are non-refundable after the end of each registration period, including summer sessions:

 • Room rent fee